gold-standard-phantoms/asldro/README.md

 For details on input parameters see Parameters

-## Pipeline details

-There are three pipelines available in ASLDRO

-* The full ASL pipeline.

-* A structural MRI pipeline (generates gradient echo, spin echo or inversion recovery signal).

-* A ground truth pipeline that simply resamples the input ground truth to the specified resolution.

 It is also possible to output the high-resolution ground-truth (HRGT) files.
 To get a list of the available data, type: